WalletScrutiny/WalletScrutinyCom/_bearer/lnbits.boltcard.md

 > Boltcard NFC Card Creator App from the Apple- or Play-Store to write your keys to the tags once they were generated on LNbits

-Keys are generated on the LNbits server and this app is what writes them to the tags.
+Keys are generated on the LNbits server, not the card, and are then "written" to the tags using the Card Creator app.
+As the Bolt Card is defined as a contactless card for verifying transactions, it does not truly qualify as a "wallet."